Benefits

 - do not submit within the deadline documentation and/or information we have requested.

-If you have any questions regarding payments and financial support from NAV, you cannot use the dialogue service in the activity plan for this.
+If you have any questions regarding payments and financial support from Nav, you cannot use the dialogue service in the activity plan for this.

 You may appeal decisions regarding deduction in or suspension of your AAP due to a breach of the duty to act.

-You must keep NAV informed about your situation.
+You must keep Nav informed about your situation.

-Inform NAV when there are changes in your situation
+Inform Nav when there are changes in your situation

 Changes in your situation may affect the follow-up you receive or the amount you are paid.

 It is not sufficient to give notice of such changes on your employment status form — you must contact us as soon as you can.
-You must also contact us in the event of any other changes that may affect your payments from NAV.
+You must also contact us in the event of any other changes that may affect your payments from Nav.

-Below is a list of examples of changes that may affect your follow-up or payments from NAV.
+Below is a list of examples of changes that may affect your follow-up or payments from Nav.

 Changes in connection with work, e.g.: